-For the rest of the season, hunting times start half an hour before sunrise and end half an hour after sunset.
+For the rest of the season, hunting times start 30 minutes before sunrise and end 30 minutes after sunset.

 Game duck species permitted to be taken (modified)

 Seven of the eight species of game duck are permitted to be hunted during the 2021 season.
-Species permitted include Pacific Black Duck, Mountain Duck, Chestnut Teal (south of the Princes Highway / Freeway only), Grey Teal (south of the Princes Highway / Freeway only), Pink-eared Duck, Wood Duck and Hardhead.
+Species permitted include Pacific Black Duck, Mountain Duck, Chestnut Teal, Grey Teal, Pink-eared Duck, Wood Duck and Hardhead.

 The Blue-winged Shoveler cannot be hunted during the 2021 season due to continued low numbers.